-By Katherine L. Kan, MLIS
+By Katharine L. Kan, MLIS

 Libraries have long conducted special programming for patrons of varying ages.
 Fandom-related programs are relatively recent, but more libraries these days are trying them.
 Many librarians are fans themselves — of science fiction, of comics, of particular series of books, TV shows, or movies — so it’s relatively easy to create and run these programs.
 A fandom program is not as large-scale or complicated as a full-blown comics convention.
 The nice thing is that a library doesn’t have to spend too much money, especially if it can rely on the talents of staffers, a Teen Advisory Board, or willing library volunteers.

 Why consider fandom programs?
 First of all: to attract fans, whether they love Doctor Who, Harry Potter, Star Wars, Sherlock Holmes, Stranger Things, or any other series.
 Some of these fans may not otherwise think the library has materials they’d like to borrow.
 These programs also help publicize the library and make the general community aware that the library is more than just a place filled with books.
 The increased foot traffic generated by programs can immediately lead to greater circulation, and libraries can see other positive results, as well.